Mission Santa Cruz: Decline

 At the same time, the mission cemetery was excavated and the remains moved to a mass grave at Old Holy Cross Cemetery, a few miles to the east.
-In recent years, a group of local volunteers have been working to restore the old cemetery, and to identify the mission gravesite and those whose remains were moved there.
+In recent years, a group of local volunteers worked to restore the old cemetery, and to identify the mission gravesite and those whose remains were moved there.
 A memorial was dedicated in 2016.

 The only original Mission building left is a long multi-room building which at one time housed local Yokuts and Ohlone Native American families.
 The original building is located at 144 School Street and can be toured during operating hours.
 There is also a protected remnant of the mission church foundation wall behind the current Holy Cross Church.
 The parish address is 126 High Street.
 The road leading to the mission from the west is called Mission Street, which is also part of California State Route 1.

 In 1931, Gladys Sullivan Doyle proposed to construct a reduced-size replica of the original chapel.
 She contributed all of the construction costs, on the condition that she be allowed to be buried inside.
 Her grave can be viewed in a small side room.
 Since there were no surviving photographs or drawings of the original structure, design of the replica chapel was adapted from an 1876 (19 years after the collapse of the building's front half) painting by the French painter Léon Trousset.
 The original painting hangs in the nave of the chapel.

 The concrete construction was done by parishioner Tranquilino Costella, an Italian immigrant, whose contractor stamp is still seen in the sidewalk in front of the mission.
 The small replica chapel is mainly used for private services, daily Masses (M-F), and Morning Prayer on Saturday.
 An adjoining room functions as a gift shop.
 A stone fountain from the original mission complex stands in the garden behind the gift shop.